 You may want to try the

 a00ad command in R, which calls the A00ADF routine and will return which underlying Fortran implementation is being used.

-We welcome comments on this release, please send them to the NAG support desk.
+We welcome your comments on this release, please send them to the NAG Technical Support Service.